-The three finalists will be invited to present their solutions to a live viewing audience and an evaluation panel at ASNC2017 in Kansas City, Missouri.
+The three finalists have been invited to present their solutions to a live viewing audience and an evaluation panel at ASNC2017 in Kansas City, Missouri.
 All parties submitting agree to pay their own expenses to ASNC17 and underwrite any related presentation materials, should their submission be selected for presentation.

 ASNC will promote the finalists in the ASNC2017 Final Program, in the Journal of Nuclear Cardiology, in media releases, and in ASNC member communications including ASNC’s social media channels.

 - The live evaluation panel may include some or all members of the Phase 1 Evaluation Panel, as well as additional qualified individuals from various medical and non-medical backgrounds.

 - After the 3 finalists’ presentations at ASNC17, the finalists will be ranked by a combination of votes by the live evaluation panel and the audience.

 ASNC Staff Contact: Alison Bondurant, firstname.lastname@example.org, 301-215-7575 ext.
 206